before European Parliament plenary vote on the European Maritime

 fishing fleet.
 The European Fisheries Fund (EFF) was designed

-has actually done the reverse.
-Ship owners have been able
+actually done the reverse.
+Ship owners have been able to get

-to get subsidies to increase the capacity and fishing power
+subsidies to increase the capacity and fishing power of their

-of their vessels, adding to fleet overcapacity.
-It is time
+vessels, adding to fleet overcapacity.
+It is time to stop the

 is a member of the campaign organisation OCEAN2012 dedicated